jackson147/newshosting-container/README.md

-# Newshosting Newsreader Container with Gluten VNP
+# Newshosting Newsreader Container with Gluetun VPN

 Heard of usenet?
 Undestand the privacy benefits over torrents but still feel like you need a VPN?